API Transformer Recipes — Facilitating Migration from SOAP to REST

 The mapping is not perfect, however:

+a.
 According to REST principles, a resource’s relative path should ideally indicate the resource on which the CRUD operations are to be performed.
 For the conversion from WSDL, this path is extracted from the SOAP operation’s name.
 However, since SOAP is function-driven, the operation names in WSDL are always function names that don’t always result in the ideal resource path.
 In the example above, therefore, the resource path

 /getMessage should have been